Making Aquaculture Cooperatives in Mekong Delta Inclusive and Bankable

 The essence of MACIB

-Funded by the Dutch Government, this three-year project is a collaboration between the Agriterra, aquaculture and private sectors, local stakeholders, and shrimp and pangasius smallholder farmers in Tra Vinh, Soc Trang, Ca Mau, and Bac Lieu provinces.
+Funded by the Dutch Government, this two-year project is a collaboration between the Agriterra, aquaculture and private sectors, local stakeholders, and shrimp and pangasius smallholder farmers in Tra Vinh, Soc Trang, Ca Mau, and Bac Lieu provinces.
 Part of the broader combi track sustainable aquaculture initiative, this project aligns with Vietnam's master plan for the Mekong Delta, focusing on sustainable agricultural value chains.
 The MACIB project aims to professionalize and financially empower aquaculture cooperatives, making them self-sufficient, attractive to financial institutions, and more inclusive and sustainable.

 At a roundtable consultation on May 3, 2024, Deputy Director of the Department of Fisheries, Mr. Nhu Van Can, endorsed the MACIB Project and pledged steadfast support.
 He appreciated the project's alignment with the Department's strategic priorities, noting its unique objectives and potential to enhance connectivity and collaboration among small-scale farmers.
 He also highlighted the project's role in promoting cooperatives within the fisheries industry.